Province of Moray: 1014 to 1130: Dynasty of Findláich to Óengus

 The pedigree of Macbeth from the Loarn kings of Dál Riata offers a clue to the origins of his dynasty in Moray.
 Moray may have been a separate kingdom for a time, independent of the dynasty of Kenneth mac Alpin.
 However it seems likely that rulers of Moray were subject loosely to the Kings of Alba.
 Moray acted as a buffer against further Scandinavian penetration from the north, and its rulers were remembered with respect in Scandinavian sources such as Orkneyinga Saga.

 Macbeth himself was in turn killed and defeated in 1057.
-After which, his stepson Lulach, son of Gilla Comgain, and presumably also of Gruoch, claimed the Scottish throne briefly before being himself killed in 1058.
+After which, his stepson Lulach, son of Gilla Comgain, and Gruoch, claimed the Scottish throne briefly before being himself killed in 1058.
 Lulach's son, Mael Snechtai, died in 1085 as 'king of Moray'.
 Later, an earl named Aed or 'Heth' who witnesses royal charters early in the next century may also have been based in Moray.
 The last ruling member of the dynasty, styled 'king' or 'earl' of Moray, was Óengus (Angus) son of the daughter of Lulach. Óengus (Angus) challenged David I of Scotland in battle, but was defeated and killed at Stracathro in Angus, in 1130 and thus the Kingdom of Moray was destroyed by David I of Scotland.

 Claims that William fitz Duncan became the last Mormaer of Moray cannot be substantiated and his claim for the Scottish throne proved unsuccessful.
 Malcolm MacHeth, who rebelled against David I, but was later made Earl of Ross may have been related to the old rulers of Moray, as may also have been the mysterious Wimund.
 Later MacHeth claimants to Moray were unsuccessful.

 After 1130: Suppression of Moray

 David I of Scotland's suppression of the Kingdom of Moray in 1130 did not mark the end of the province's significance or of the problems its management caused to the kings of Scotland.
 Despite the expulsion of its line of rulers, Moray continued to be referred to in the early 13th century as a land separate to Scotia.
 Even when the realm of Scotland was recognised as stretching as far north as Caithness, Moray was still recognised as one of the chief northern provinces.
 The Gaelic notes in the Book of Deer dating from the mid 12th century offer a glimpse of the holding of land and the ordering of society in Moray.

 The actions of the crown's royal government during the century after 1130 seemed to create differences between the upland regions of the province and the coastal districts of the Laich of Moray, between the River Spey and Inverness.
-The crown's existing estates were concentrated in these coastal regions and between 1130 and 1230 the kings established sheriffdoms centred on Inverness, Nairn, Forres and Elgin, providing a framework for royal authority in the province.
+The crown's existing estates were concentrated in these coastal regions and between 1130 and 1230 the kings established sheriffdoms or shires centred on Inverness, Nairn, Forres and Elgin, providing a framework for royal authority in the province.